Ousmane Kanté

+Early life

+Kanté was born in Paris, to Guinean parents.
+He holds French and Guinean nationalities.

 Club career

 Kanté began playing football at the age of 6 and joined the youth academy of US Créteil-Lusitanos.
 He spent his early career in the lower divisions of France.
 On 15 June 2018, he signed his first professional contract with Paris FC after playing a key role in promoting Béziers into the Ligue 2 in the 2017-18 season.
 He made his professional debut for Paris FC in a 1–1 Ligue 2 tie with Gazélec Ajaccio on 27 July 2018.

 International career

-Born in France, Kanté is of Guinean descent.
-He debuted for the Guinea national team in a 1–0 friendly loss to Comoros on 12 October 2019.
+Kanté debuted for the Guinea national team in a 1–0 friendly loss to Comoros on 12 October 2019.

+In January 2022, he was selected by the coach Kaba Diawara to participate in the 2021 Africa Cup of Nations in Cameroon.